Best Insoles for Neuropath

 Q. Do insoles help with neuropathy?

 A. Do insoles help with neuropathy?
-Although not as well-deliberated as insoles for plantar fasciitis, shoe insoles for neuropathy have been shown to ease pain and symptoms by stimulating the nerves and providing cushioning support to areas of pain.
+Although not as well studied as insoles for plantar fasciitis, shoe insoles for neuropathy have been shown to ease pain and symptoms by stimulating nerves and providing cushioning support to painful areas.

 Q. Does walking help neuropathy in your feet?